 Multiple countries use Antarctica as a base to study the effects of global warming and the spread of pollution; therefore, outside interference (e.g., seeds from foreign weeds, insect larvae) mustn't be introduced ashore.

-This means that in some cases before you set foot on Antarctica or some of the remote islands you might visit along the way (e.g. The Falklands, South Georgia, etc.) you may have to go through some decontamination steps before you head to shore.
+This means that before you set foot on Antarctica or some of the remote islands you might visit along the way (e.g., the Falklands, South Georgia, etc.), you may have to go through some decontamination steps before you head to shore.

 3. You may run into rough waters.

-If you're in a ship that's crossing the infamous Drake Passage to get to Antarctica, then there's a decent chance that for about two days, you're going to have to endure some rough waters.
+If you're in a ship that will cross the infamous Drake Passage to get to Antarctica, there's a decent chance that you will have to endure rough waters for about two days (each way).

 If you have even the slightest inclination towards seasickness, you should visit your doctor and get your hands on some Dramamine or another anti-seasickness drug.